-Anyone who thought we’d be taking things easy after our Teamleader rebranding and redesign has got it completely wrong.
-In the meantime we’ve released 3 more new features for you: two linked to the Ticketing module and one handy one for Twilio admins.
+Anyone who thought we'd be taking things easy after our Teamleader rebranding and redesign has got it completely wrong.
+In the meantime, we've released 3 more features for you!

 If you send a reply to a support request via Ticketing, your client will, as always, receive a properly laid out email.
 From now on a link will also be visible in the email with the mention ‘View and reply online’.

 If you click on the link you’ll be put through to Ticketcloud.
 As on our other platforms, like Cloudsign and Invoicecloud, your client can check the status of his support request or, if he wishes, provide additional information.
 He can do this by clicking on ‘Reply’.